Can Dehydration Cause Lower Back Pain?

 Ensure Adequate Daily Water Intake

 It is generally recommended to drink 1500-2000 mL of water per day.
-It can be adjusted appropriately according to the individual's activity level, environmental temperature and other factors.
+It can be adjusted accordingly to suit the individual's activity level, environmental temperature, and other relevant factors.

 -